SlimIO/Config/README.md

 | close | Event triggered when the configuration is asked to be closed |

 ## API
 This section describe how works the methods of **Config** class.
-For a complete definition, take a look at the root file `index.d.ts` !
+For a complete definition, take a look at `index.d.ts` !

 <details><summary>constructor< T > (configFilePath: string, options?: Config.Options)</summary>
 <br />